What Homeowners Need to Know

 5. File Your Own Lawsuit

 Regardless of the validity of a construction lien, you always have the right to file a lawsuit against the contractor.
 In most cases, homeowners sue for breach of contract.
 You also have the right to counter sue for the money needed to fight against an invalid lien claim.
 So, if your contractor failed to follow the correct procedure, such as filing an NUP or undergoing arbitration, then you can sue them.
 The law requires them to reimburse you for attorney fees and court costs.
 Unfortunately, you must usually wait between 1 to 3 years to receive the court award, as these actions proceed rather slowly.
 Armed with this knowledge, you can now defend yourself against a lien on your property.
 It is wise for you to remain cognizant of filing dates, as any missed deadlines could negate the validity of any construction liens against you.

 Get Help Defending Yourself Against a Construction Lien

-If you need help with a construction lien, contact an attorney, such as one at Snellings Law LLC, at (973) 265-6100, for legal advice on how to proceed.
+If you need help with a construction lien, contact a construction lien attorney, such as one at Snellings Law LLC, at (973) 265-6100, for legal advice on how to proceed.